Kevin222004/LogicalPractices/README.md

 # Tree

-- Implementation with taking input code is is ``DSA/src/Tree/Implementation``
+- Implementation with taking input code is in ``DSA/src/Tree/Implementation``
-- Implementation woth passing array is in ``DSA/src/Tree/Implementation``
+- Implementation with passing array is in ``DSA/src/Tree/Implementation``

 ------------